 Believe ten minutes of open hands and attentive eyes can bring hope and healing back to your life.

 Believe your life is meant to be lived … enjoyed … even celebrated regardless of what happened yesterday.

 And if you are having a hard time believing, offer a few minutes of time and presence to someone you love.
 Watch what happens when you offer yourself—messy, scarred, and broken, it doesn’t matter.
 By offering to give love, you are offering yourself a chance to be loved.

 My friend, if you have ten minutes and a willing heart, it might just be enough to make a believer out of you.

 As long as you are breathing, it’s not too late to try.

-*Today’s blog post shares the first step I took to transform my distracted life.
-My book, HANDS FREE MAMA, contains all twelve steps I took to address the external and internal distractions that were causing me to miss my life.
+Friends of The Hands Free Revolution community, the post you just read describes the first step I took to transform my distracted life.
+My first book, HANDS FREE MAMA, contains all twelve steps I took to address the external and internal distractions that were causing me to miss my life.
 HANDS FREE MAMA contains my most painful truths, but I believe the truth heals and brings me closer to the person and parent I want to be.
-Thanks to all who have already bought the book for themselves and people they love.

 To hear me talk about living an intentional life and the strategies I used to get there, please subscribe to John O’Leary’s LIVE INSPIRED Podcast.
 My soul-bearing interview with John airs tomorrow, December 22, 2016.
 You can listen at your convenience once you subscribe here.